Stochastic Nonlinear Control via Finite-dimensional Spectral Dynamic Embedding: Theoretical Analysis

 Meanwhile for the $V_{\Phi_{\mathrm{nys}}}^{\pi_k}$ learnt using Nystr\"om features $\Phi_{\mathrm{nys}}$, we have

-\end{theorem} \begin{proof} This is proved by setting $\tilde{\pi} := \pi^*$ in~\lemref{lem:regret}, selecting the appropriate $\eta$ as our choice in the lemma, and characterizing the term $\mathrm{err}_k$ as in~\appref{appendix:opt_policy}. \end{proof} We emphasize that~\thmref{thm:opt_policy} characterizes the gap between optimal policy and the solution provided by~\algabb, taking in account of finite-step in policy optimization ($K$), finite-dimension ($m$) in the feature space, finite number of samples used to generate Nystr\"om features $(n_{\mathrm{nys}})$ and finite-sample ($n$) approximation in policy evaluation, respectively, which, to the best of our knowledge, is established for the first time.
+\end{theorem} \begin{proof} This is proved by setting $\tilde{\pi} := \pi^*$ in~\lemref{lem:regret}, selecting the appropriate $\eta$ as our choice in the lemma, and characterizing the term $\mathrm{err}_k$ as in~\appref{appendix:opt_policy}.
+Finiteness of the policy distribution ratio is ensured by the coverage conditions in Assumption 3. \end{proof} We emphasize that~\thmref{thm:opt_policy} characterizes the gap between optimal policy and the solution provided by~\algabb, taking in account of finite-step in policy optimization ($K$), finite-dimension ($m$) in the feature space, finite number of samples used to generate Nystr\"om features $(n_{\mathrm{nys}})$ and finite-sample ($n$) approximation in policy evaluation, respectively, which, to the best of our knowledge, is established for the first time.
 As we can see, for the random features, when $m$ increases, we can reduce the approximation error, but the optimization and sample complexity will also increase accordingly.
 For Nystr\"om features, this tradeoff may be better especially since the approximation term scales as $O(1/n_{\mathrm{nys}})$), and depending on the spectrum eigendecay, $m$ may be chosen to be significantly smaller than $n_{\mathrm{nys}}$.
 In either case, we can further balance the terms for the optimal dimension of features.
+Finally, we note that the final bound has a polynomial dependence on $\tilde{g}_{\alpha}$, where $\tilde{g}_\alpha := \sup_{s,a}(g_\alpha(f(s,a)))\alpha^{-d}$, where $g_\alpha(f(s,a)) := \exp\left(\frac{\alpha^2 \| f(s,a)\|^2}{2(1-\alpha^2)\sigma^2} \right)$.
+While this term scales exponentially with $\frac{c_f^2}{\sigma^2}$, where $c_f := \sup_{s,a}\|f(s,a)\|$, $\alpha$ can be picked to be $\tilde{O}(\sigma/c_f)$ to cancel out this exponential dependence, leading $\tilde{g}_\alpha$ to instead be on the order of $\alpha^{-d} = O\left(\frac{c_f^d}{\sigma^d} \right)$, which for small to medium dimensional problems can be significantly better than the dependence $\Omega\left(\exp\left(\frac{c_f^2}{\sigma^2}\right)\right)$.